GreenHex/Pebble.Woozy/README.md

-# Pebble.Woozy [renamed to "Kiddie" in the app store].
+# Pebble.Woozy [renamed "Kiddie" in the app store].
 Drifting numbers, need to be jolted periodically.